jasonlloyd1/jasonlloyd1.github.io/index.md

 Specifically, I expect to learn more about:

-**1. Pythonic Code:** Writing code that adheres to Python's conventions and best practices.
+1. Pythonic Code: Writing code that adheres to Python's conventions and best practices.
-**2. Python Libraries**: Utilizing libraries like random for game logic and potentially curses for a more interactive terminal-based interface.
+2. Python Libraries: Utilizing libraries like random for game logic and potentially curses for a more interactive terminal-based interface.
-**3. Code Refactoring:** Improving the structure and organization of the code for better readability and maintainability.
+3. Code Refactoring: Improving the structure and organization of the code for better readability and maintainability.

 **Course Outcomes:**

-**1.** Applying programming principles to solve problems.
+1. Applying programming principles to solve problems.
-**2.** Developing software using different programming paradigms.
+2. Developing software using different programming paradigms.
-**3.** Demonstrating proficiency in multiple programming languages.
+3. Demonstrating proficiency in multiple programming languages.
-**4.** Collaborating effectively on software development projects.
+4. Collaborating effectively on software development projects.

 **Enhancement Two: Algorithms and Data Structures**